coderholic/pyradio/README.md

 ## Requirements

 * python 2.6+/3.2+
-* mplayer or vlc installed and in your path
+* mpv, mplayer or vlc installed and in your path.
+* Pip

-## Installation
+## Installation via Pip

+This is the simplist method for installing PyRadio.

-The first thing is to make sure MPlayer and VLC are installed and are in the PATH.
-To check this, go in your favorite terminal and make sure thiese programs are launched when you type "mplayer" or "cvlc".
+The first thing is to make sure MPV, MPlayer or VLC are installed and are in the PATH.
+To check this, go in your favorite terminal and make sure thiese programs are launched when you type "mpv", "mplayer" or "cvlc".

+#### MacOSX:

-MacOSX tip: MPlayer is one of the available packages provided by [Homebrew](https://github.com/Homebrew/homebrew).
+MPlayer is one of the available packages provided by [Homebrew](https://github.com/Homebrew/homebrew).
 But it is not the case of VLC.
 Nevertheless, pyradio will also work with the binary of the application [VLC](http://www.videolan.org/vlc/download-macosx.html).
 You simply can add a